maksymmf/parallax-page/README.md

-# parallax-page
-Parallax page with minimum code approach!
+# parallax-page with minimum code approach!